cliosight/Docs/Spec.md

 # Form <a name="form"></a>
 A form is the data input method for populating tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.
 With the pre and post HTML JSON tags a form can function like a web page.
 A form is complete, except for the limitation that it can have only one submit button.
-For instance, a simple [contact us](https://app.cliosight.com/app/forms/62/show?noNavbar=true) form used in place of a product landing page.

 ## An Example of Using Forms - The Meeting Scheduler Application <a name="form_example"></a>
 For an application like a meeting scheduler portal, forms can be used to create contacts, groups and meeting requests.
 Data collected with forms can be used to [automate](#automation) tasks like sending out emails.